 Clinico-pathological characteristics will be evaluated using basic descriptive statistics.
 We anticipate a learning curve of 30 cases per surgeon to acquire adequate expertise in the technique of SLN mapping.
 This is based on the work of Abu-Rustum et al. who showed an increase in SLN detection from 77% to 94% after 30-case experience35.
 Using an anticipated overall SLN detection rate of 80% and node positivity rate of 15% (across all grades of histology), we need to accrue approximately 250 patients to calculate an accurate lymph node positive detection rate (with 95% confidence level) for SLN mapping at our institution.
 Hence total sample size required is estimated at 340 patients (250 + 90 {30 cases per surgeon to gain expertise x3 surgeons}).

-If our detection rates are comparable to published series we will endeavour to continue recruiting patients and recording data with a view to building a SLN biopsy database for endometrial cancer which can then be expanded to include other centres and clinicians in Queensland that offer this procedure.

 Data analysis plan

 The false positive rate is defined as zero.
 Overall and bilateral detection rates as well as sensitivity and false negative rate will be calculated using Fischer’s exact test.
 The overall detection rate will be derived by dividing the number of procedures where at least one SLN is identified by the total number of procedures performed.
 The bilateral detection rate will be calculated by dividing the number of procedures where at least one SLN was identified on each side of the pelvis by the total number of procedures performed.